ale-grosselle/thron-tracking-examples/README.md

 Thron Tracking Library examples
 ==============
-It is a collection of examples of usage of our tracking library.
+It is a collection of [THRON tracking library](https://support.thron.com/hc/en-us/articles/203817252-How-to-integrate-tracking-library) use cases.

-##Getting Started
+Each folder corresponds to a specific use case properly documented